Curtis, Washington

-Curtis is an unincorporated community in Washington.
-It is located less than 3-miles north of Boistfort and is south of Washington State Route 6.
-The South Fork Chehalis River flows thru the town.
+Curtis is an unincorporated community in the U.S. state of Washington.
+It is located less than 3 miles north of Boistfort, and is south of Washington State Route 6.
+The South Fork Chehalis River flows through the town.

 History

 A post office has been in operation since 1901 inside the Curtis General Store.
 Benjamin L. Curtis, the first postmaster of the area, built the store and gave the community his name.

-At its founding, the town's economy was based on logging and farming.
+At its founding, the town's economy was based on logging and farming, particularly hops.
+The Klaber Hop Fields (Farm) once existed in Curtis, overlapping with the communities of Boistfort and Klaber.
+Recorded at 360 acre, it was the largest hops field in the world for a time.

+Arts and culture

+Historic buildings and sites

+Curtis is home to two listings on the National Register of Historic Places, the Boistfort High School and the Wolfenbarger Site.
+A railroad covered bridge existed in Curtis but was removed in 1975 in favor of a steel girder crossing.

 Education

 The community once had a two-room schoolhouse.
 Curtis students are now served by the Boistfort School District and the Boistfort Consolidated School.

 Government and politics

 Politics

-Curtis is recognized as being majority Republican and conservative.

-The results for the 2020 U.S. Presidential Election for the Curtis voting district were as follows: